 Day 1: 2:00 a.m., Somewhere in Central Nebraska

-If you’ve seen one mile of highway in the heartland, you’ve seen them all, and I don’t want to have to look at every one of them.
+If you’ve seen one mile of highway in the heartland, you’ve seen them all, and I don’t want to look at every one of them.
 Hence the long night drive.
 But I derive a certain satisfaction from making good headway across these immeasurable distances, in light traffic and under the cover of darkness.
 Out here on the black highway, sailing along under the stars, it’s just me and the truckers.
 Even Lorie, my partner and faithful traveling companion, has folded the back seat down into a bunk and now sleeps to the rhythm of concrete expansion cracks passing beneath our wheels.
 So begins our great Southwest adventure.

 Leaving our home in southern Wisconsin about 3:00pm on a Friday afternoon, we have driven our 1983 Volkswagen Vanagon Westfalia camper south into Illinois and then swung west onto I-80, bound for Denver.
 Far ahead, I watch the setting sun fall behind the horizon, but I continue driving all through the night.